-North Korea raises alarm after confirming 1st COVID case
+North Korea confirms 1st COVID outbreak, Kim orders lockdown

-SEOUL, South Korea (AP) — North Korea announced its first coronavirus infection more than two years into the pandemic Thursday, May 12, as leader Kim Jong Un called for raising COVID-19 preventive measures to maximum levels.
+SEOUL, South Korea (AP) — North Korea confirmed its first coronavirus infections of the pandemic Thursday after holding for more than two years to a widely doubted claim of a perfect record keeping out the virus that has spread to nearly every place in the world.

-The North’s official Korean Central News Agency said tests from an unspecified number of people with fevers in the capital Pyongyang confirmed they were infected with the omicron variant.
-North Korea had previously claimed a perfect record in keeping out COVID-19, a claim widely doubted by outside experts.
+The official Korean Central News Agency said tests of samples collected Sunday from an unspecified number of people with fevers in the capital, Pyongyang, confirmed they were infected with the omicron variant.

+In response, leader Kim Jong Un called for a thorough lockdown of cities and counties and said workplaces should be isolated by units to block the virus from spreading, KCNA said.

 The country’s population of 26 million is believed to be mostly unvaccinated, after its government shunned vaccines offered by the U.N.-backed COVAX distribution program, possibly because those have international monitoring requirements.